CGOdom/lot-to-do/README.md

 These user stories provide a comprehensive understanding of the diverse needs and goals of different user types, guiding the development of a versatile and user-friendly To-Do List application.

-State Tree:

-{
-  todos: {
-    byId: {
-      '1': {
-        id: '1',
-        text: 'Buy groceries',
-        completed: false
-      },
-      '2': {
-        id: '2',
-        text: 'Finish project report',
-        completed: false
-      }
-    },
-    allIds: ['1', '2']
-  },
-  filter: 'all',
-  ui: {
-    loading: false,
-    error: null
-  }
-}

-Explanation:

-1. todos:
-    - byId: An object where each key is a todo ID and the value is the todo item.
-    - allIds: An array of all todo IDs for easy access.
-2. filter: The current filter applied to the to-do list (e.g., all, todo, done).
-3. ui: Contains UI-related states such as loading status and error messages.